-No. Topic Recommendation Justification Removing the list of tables/figures would downsize the table of contents, which are, in some cases, up to 30 pages.
-5 Structure and Scope The utilities should develop an interactive webpage to accompany the WMP submission that includes a map showing targeted projects, where known.
+No. Торіс Recommendation Justification some cases, up to 30 4 WMP Structure and Scope The utilities should develop an interactive webpage to accompany the WMP submission that includes a map showing targeted projects, where known.
 The utilities should also include summary materials showing the targets by program over the WMP planning period and what goals have been accomplished to date.
-Additionally, they should describe their mitigation operations and technologies for the average customer.
+Additionally, they should describe their mitigation operations and technologies for the pages.
 Interactive online resources for the customers can help them learn about where and when wildfire mitigation projects will occur.
 Such information will create a better understanding of how the utilities are enhancing wildfire safety and where funds are being spent.
+5 System Design and Operation average customer.
+Where known and feasible, the utilities should incorporate local public works plans or trenching efforts from partner agencies such as communications or sewage providers into the prioritization and planning of their undergrounding efforts.
+For example, when local governments plan to construct a new road, costs of burying conduit would likely be more economical than a standalone utility projects as they can share costs.
 6 System Design and Operation The utilities need to provide their assumptions and essential information in their WMPs that are used to estimate the benefits of PSPS avoidance and/or outage avoidance for each program.
-This background information would allow readers to better understand the utilities' and determine the risk-spend efficiency or conduct cost-benefit analysis 7 Structure and Scope Statutory or specific guidelines included in the relevant sections should be placed in the footnotes or endnotes.
-See the before and after example in Appendix B. Converting the requirements text for a given section to footnotes or endnotes can help minimize the space taken up on the page, 8 System Design and Operation The utilities need to clearly communicate how they estimate the effectiveness of their mitigations and how This would allow readers to better understand program effectiveness by accounting for
+This background information would allow readers to better understand and determine the utilities' risk-spend efficiency or how utilities conduct cost-benefit analysis 7 System Design and Operation The utilities need to clearly communicate how they estimate the effectiveness of their mitigations and how This would allow readers to better understand program effectiveness and the effect of